-After breakfast, we will check out and drive to the Jagdish Temple.
-This Temple is a large temple in the middle of the town and it has been in continuous worship since 1651.
-To reach the main shrine, one must climb 32 marble steps, intercepted by a brass image of Garuda (Mount of Lord Vishnu).
+After breakfast, we will check out and drive to the Jagdish Temple, a large temple in the middle of the town, in continuing worship since 1651.
+One must climb 32 marble steps, intercepted by a brass image of Garuda, to reach the main shrine (Mount of Lord Vishnu).

 Overnight at our hotel WelcomHotel Dwarka, New Delhi.
 (B, L, D)